Michael Mendoza

-Michael Mendoza is a former American football quarterback who played one season with the Los Angeles Cobras of the Arena Football League.
+Michael Mendoza is an American former football quarterback who played one season with the Los Angeles Cobras of the Arena Football League.
 He first enrolled at Los Angeles Harbor College before transferring to Northern Arizona University.
 He attended Bishop Montgomery High School in Torrance, California.
-Mendoza was also a member of the Oakland Raiders and Ottawa Rough Riders.
+Mendoza was also a member of the Los Angeles Raiders and Ottawa Rough Riders.

-Early years
+Early life

 Mendoza played high school football at Bishop Montgomery High School and was named the offensive player of the year in the Angelus League in 1981.

 College career

 Mendoza played his first two seasons of college football for the Los Angeles Harbor Seahawks of Los Angeles Harbor College.
 He led the Seahawks to two Southern California Athletic Conference titles and a pair of post-season bowl berths.
 He then transferred to Northern Arizona University in 1983 to play for the Northern Arizona Lumberjacks and was named the Big Sky Conference's Newcomer of the Year.
 Mendoza completed 453 of 769 passes for 4,882 yards and 29 touchdowns during his two seasons as a starter at Northern Arizona.
 While attending NAU he was a member of Sigma Pi fraternity.